 This underlying health condition matters when we consider how best to approach the pandemic’s housing jolt.

-Eviction moratoria only make the underlying long-term health problems worse.
+An Eviction moratorium only makes the underlying long-term health problems worse.
 About half of the rental housing stock in the United States is owned by “mom-and-pop” establishments—individuals or small businesses.
 When these landlords cannot evict tenants who aren’t paying, they can’t pay their mortgage or stay in business and end up fleeing the housing market, thus reducing the supply of affordable housing.

 About a third of the landlords with single-family properties have had to dip into savings to cover rent shortfalls over the course of the pandemic.
-That forebodes foreclosure or sale in order to survive, if eviction moratoria continue.
+That forebodes foreclosure or sale in order to survive, if an eviction moratorium continues.
 A tenth of landlords with single-family housing units have already sold at least one of their properties, and even more have already sold all their rentals.

 There’s a strong appetite in the housing market for owner-occupied households, so a lot of these properties will be leaving the rental housing market for good, or they’ll be scooped up by corporate entities that will likely renovate with the intent to cater to the higher-end (less affordable) housing market.